• Recipes Index

 Basically, even though I love deviled eggs, I only make them about twice a year because I just can’t bring myself to purchase a real deviled egg carrier, not only because I’m cheap, but because I don’t want to store it the other 363 days of the year that I’m not using it.

-I was on the clean up crew and when I was clearing the last of the left behinds off the serving table, I saw a lone deviled egg sitting on a very clever handmade carrier.
+I was on the clean-up crew.
+When I cleared the last of the left behinds off the serving table, I saw a lone deviled egg sitting on a very clever handmade carrier.

-How-to-deviled-egg-carrier-My mind was kind of blown.
-It was so simple, duh why hadn’t I ever thought of just putting the egg cartons is a 9×13 pan and covering them with foil.
+An aluminum 9x13 disposable pan with two bottom halves of an egg carton facing down with aluminum foil covering them.My mind was kind of blown.
+It was so simple.
+Duh!
+Why hadn’t I ever thought of just putting the egg cartons in a 9×13 pan and covering them with foil?
 GENIUS!!!

 I made some deviled eggs the other day and threw together a homemade disposable deviled egg tray to transport them with.
-It only took me five minutes to make the tray and it made transporting the deviled eggs soooo much easier.
+It only took me five minutes to make the tray, which made transporting the deviled eggs soooo much easier.

-Do yourself a favor, if you don’t have a special deviled egg tray, and keep this little how-to stored in the back of your mind or on one of your Pinterest boards, so you can use it on those two days a year when you have need for it.
+Do yourself a favor.
+If you don’t have a special deviled egg tray, keep this little how-to stored in the back of your mind or on one of your Pinterest boards, so you can use it on those two days a year when you need it.

-Who knows, now that I know this little trick up my sleeve I might even make deviled eggs more than twice a year.
+Who knows?
+Now that I have this little trick up my sleeve, I might even make deviled eggs more than twice a year.

 • 2 empty egg cartons

-1 9×13 pan, I like to use the disposable so I don’t have to worry about remembering my pan when I leave.
+1 9×13 pan (I like to use a disposable pan so I don’t have to remember to get my pan when I leave.)

 Scissors